 Timely tip: Keep an eye out for several nicely restored service stations along the route.

-More than merely instagrammable places, the following Illinois Route 66 Service Stations are additionally historic landmarks on the National Register of Historic Places:
+More than merely instagrammable places, the following Illinois Route 66 Service Stations are historic landmarks on the National Register of Historic Places:

 Standard Oil Gas Station | 600 West Lockport Street | Plainfield, IL 60544